 1 Install the plugin

-In the WordPress admin dashboard, select the "Plugins" option from the menu on the left.
-Once there, click "Add New" and search for "easymailing".
-Click "Install Now" and then "Activate".
+In the WordPress admin panel, select the "Plugins" option from the left menu.
+Once there, click "Add New" and search for "Easymailing."
+Click "Install Now" and then "Activate."

 2 Configure the plugin

-Once installed you will see a new option in the left menu with the title "Easymailing".
-Click to access the plugin settings screen.
+Once installed, you will see a new option in the left menu titled "Easymailing."
+Click on it to access the plugin settings page.

-Enter the API key that you must have previously generated and click on the "Save" button
+Enter the API key that you must have previously generated and click the "Save" button.

-3. Create an embedded form with a shortcode
+3. Configure an embedded form using a shortcode

 To integrate Easymailing with forms created in Elementor, follow these steps: